New Hampshire was one of the first original thirteen colonies and the 9th to ratify the U.S. Constitution.

 As what happens to most lumber towns, once the trees had been cut down and there was less of the forest to work with, in 1892, Henry moved most of his lumber operations to Lincoln.
 George Van Dyke remained in Zealand, leased some land and the mill from Henry, and built the Little River Railroad completed in 1893.
 Disaster struck in May of 1897 when a large fire ripped through the town.
 Any remaining lumber that was in the area was gone, along with the railroad.
 By 1900 Zealand had been abandoned.

-Carrigan, New Hampshire, was once a booming lumber town that was incorporated in 1891.
+Carrigan, was once a booming lumber town that was incorporated in 1891.
 Just a few miles from Livermore, the town was set up to utilize the Saco Valley Railroad to transport lumber.
 The town boasted the Garman’s mill, a railroad station, a school, multiple churches, boarding houses, and several stores and other businesses.
 Only seven years later, in 1898, most of the mature trees were cut, the mill closed, the railroad discontinued services, and the town was abandoned.
 Foundations and railroad tracks are all that is left to be found.

 In 1753, a group of men purchased 30,000 acres of land and founded New Chester.
 Unfortunately, there were several other locations in the area already named Chester.
 The former governor of New Hampshire, Isaac Hill, forced the men to change the town’s name to Hill, New Hampshire.
 Being established next to the Pemigewasset River was the ideal location for multiple mills to begin operating.